 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

-- Pain medicine: You may be given a prescription pain medicine.
+- Pain medicine may be given.
 Do not wait until the pain is severe before you ask for more pain medicine.

-- CT scan: This test is also called a CAT scan.
-An x-ray machine uses a computer to take pictures.
-The pictures may show if the melanoma has spread.
-You may be given contrast dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+- X-ray or CT scan pictures may be used to see if the melanoma has spread.
+You may be given contrast liquid to help the pictures show up better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.

-- Sentinel node biopsy: This procedure is done to see if the melanoma has spread to lymph nodes close to the mole.
+- A sentinel node biopsy may be done to see if the melanoma has spread to lymph nodes close to the mole.
 This kind of biopsy is only done for melanomas that are a certain thickness.

-- Biological therapy: These are used to help your immune system fight the cancer.
+- Biological therapy is used to help your immune system fight the cancer.

-- Chemotherapy: This is used to kill cancer cells.
+- Chemotherapy is used to kill cancer cells.

-- Radiation therapy: This uses x-rays to kill cancer cells.
+- Radiation therapy uses x-rays to kill cancer cells.

-- Surgery: You may need surgery to remove melanoma from a larger area of skin.
+- Surgery may be needed to remove melanoma from a larger area of skin.
 Surgery may also be done if the cancer has spread into the lymph nodes or other parts of your body.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.